 In Leticia proper, there are a range of options of places to stay.
 There are backpacker and traveler hostels.
 There are standard hotels with all the amenities you would expect elsewhere.
 There are even boutique hotels, luxury bungalows, and an all-inclusive Decameron resort.

 If you’re looking to get a bit more of the adventurous experience, there are hostels, lodges, and cabins outside of town as well.
 While not really in the jungle, jungle, more like the beginning of the beginning of the jungle, it’s still neat to stay out of civilization a bit.
 Remember, you are visiting the Amazon.
-There are even some places that offer tree houses to stay in!
+There are even some places that offer tree houses and a house boat on the Amazon River itself you can stay in!

 I loved Omshanty, although Susana wasn’t crazy about sharing our cabin with a couple lizards and frogs who made themselves our houseguests over the 3 nights we were there.
 It is definitely closer to camping than being in a hotel, but for me the thought of being in a regular hotel in the Amazon would have been a letdown.